GéNIA, creator of Piano-Yoga®:

 "These tips are based on the questions most regularly asked by my students"

-Send us your questions to: email@example.com and we will publish and answer them on this page.
+Send us your questions by contacting us HERE and we will publish and answer them on this page.

 DO I NEED TO PRACTICE YOGA IN ORDER TO DO PIANO-YOGA®?